 And rightly so …

 But when Jeremy does it, they are ok with it.

-Jeremy Corbyn may significantly ease the sanctions regime put in place by the Conservatives since May 2010, but the most effective sanction is one that sees the real value of a benefit decline day by day.
+Jeremy Corbyn may significantly ease the sanctions regime put in place by the Conservatives since May 2010, but the most effective sanction is one that sees the real value of a benefit decline day by day, forcing people into work.

-The basic weekly rates of Employment and Support Allowance, Income Support and Jobseeker’s Allowance, for someone aged 25 and over, has been £73.10 per week since April 2015,
+The basic weekly rates of Employment and Support Allowance, Income Support and Jobseeker’s Allowance, for someone aged 25 and over, have been £73.10 per week since April 2015.

 They are £73.10 per week, today.

 They would remain, indefinitely, £73.10 per week under a Labour Government led by Jeremy Corbyn.